 DON’T try to prepare your child in advance.
 Making an issue of it ahead of time negates a child’s ability to accept and adapt naturally.
 Resist the urge to over-inform and only address your child’s questions as they arise.

 DON’T worry about your child blurting out something embarrassing.
 It is perfectly normal for young children to speak out.
-Be prepared to answer simply as suggested above.
+Be prepared to answer simply.

 As caregivers, we can gently shape social behaviors by teaching children to be accepting and kind while exploring their curiosity.
-By ensuring your child has opportunities to be around others who are different from her on a regular basis, you can help your child understand that people are people—regardless of these differences.
+By ensuring your child has opportunities to be around others who are different from them on a regular basis, you can help your child understand that people are people — regardless of these differences.

 Find a Primrose School Near You